This simple tutorial shows how to install different version of Python programming language and set default in Ubuntu 22.04.

 sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.11 1

-Run the previous commands if you even has other versions installed.
+In the commands replace python3.8 and python3.11 to your desired python versions.
 And, finally use the command below choose one as default:

 sudo update-alternatives --config python